planaimati/Product-Cart-and-basket/README.md

 ##How to build and run project:

--clone repository using command: git clone https://github.com/planaimati/Product-Cart-and-basket.git -install dependencies by using command: npm install
+- clone repository using command: git clone https://github.com/planaimati/Product-Cart-and-basket.git
+- install dependencies by using command: npm install
--run react app by using command: npm start
+- run react app by using command: npm start